samisalreadytaken/sqdbg/README.md

 ### Function breakpoints

-Use the syntax `funcname,filename:line` to set breakpoints on function _funcname_ found in file _filename_ at line _line_. `filename` and `line` are optional settings.
+Use the syntax `funcname,filename:line` to set breakpoint on function _funcname_ found in file _filename_ at line _line_. `filename` and `line` are optional settings.

 Use the function name `()` to set breakpoints on anonymous functions.

-Line number is the line where the first instruction in a function is defined, or the opening bracket of the function if it was compiled without debuginfo and the first instruction is not local variable declaration.
-The function breakpoint representing the functions below would be `constructor,script.nut:20` and `(),script.nut:26` (with debuginfo) or `(),script.nut:24` (without debuginfo) respectively.
+Line number is the line where the first instruction in a function is defined, or the opening bracket of the function if it was compiled without debuginfo.
+The breakpoints representing the functions below would be `constructor,script.nut:20` and `(),script.nut:26` (with debuginfo), or `constructor,script.nut:18` and `(),script.nut:24` (without debuginfo) respectively.

 ```
  16